arputtick/dataism/README.md

  * You can also work through the notebook on the Linear Threshold Model and
  * The assignment on LTM and competing influences
  ---
+## Course Projects
+ * https://nextjournal.com/a/MGbrNv2gdJ5VPwYyDx7jz?token=Lt3etAWYajcJg3L3M4MXyi - David Schmudde, "Society crafts technology to reflect its own power structures.
+This paper will look at several examples in engineering, art, and bureaucracy."
+ ---
 ## References and Resources

 *Books*